bcbrown/bookreviews/2017/README.md

 get-together, but never did.
 I happened to be at the airport, on my way to San Francisco, when I saw him ahead of me in the security line.
-We got to have a beer in the airport before our flights, and sharing my interests in this sort of book, he gave me `I Am a Strange Loop`, which he had just finished.
+We got to have a beer in the airport before our flights, and sharing my interests in this sort of book, he gave me I Am a Strange Loop, which he had just finished.

 I'm a total sucker for that sort of happy happenstance, and it made an already great book even better.
 This is a book for the people who think it's really